 The 6th of January is a special day in France, it is the 12th day of Christmas, the date of the Epiphany and most importantly the day when all over France the cake known as Galette des Rois is traditionally served.

-Tradition says that whoever has a slice of the cake with the ‘fève’ in is the King or Queen for a day and gets to wear a golden crown which comes with the cake when you buy it.
-In some homes – the cake is cut beforehand into slices according to how many people are present.
+Tradition says that whoever has a slice of the cake with the ‘fève’ in is the King or Queen for a day.
+They get to wear a golden crown which comes with the cake when you buy it.
+In some homes the cake is cut beforehand into slices according to how many people are present.
 In times gone by, families might cut an extra slice called “la part du Bon Dieu” (God’s piece) or “la part de la Vierge” (the Virgin Mary’s piece).
 The extra slice was given to the poor.
 Often, the youngest person at the meal sits under the table and calls out the names of those seated and slices of cake are served accordingly.
 That way whoever gets the ‘fève’ is completely randomly chosen!

 When the cake is served tension mounts.
 Everyone chews their slice with an element of care.
 It wouldn’t do to swallow the ‘fève’!